Subgraphs and motifs in a dynamic airline network: Proofs

 \item $|M_{15}^{(4)}|$: The tadpole subgraph can be thought of as a triangle on nodes $i$, $j$ and $x$, with the addition of an extra edge $(i, y)$, where $k_{i} > 2$.
-The element $\frac{1}{2} (g^{3})_{ii}$ is the number of triangles attached to node $i$, where the division by two corrects for double-counting due to the two possible directions of travel around a given triangle.
-Hence, there are $\frac{1}{2} (g^{3})_{ii} \, (k_{i} - 2)$ tadpoles ``centered on'' node $i$.
+The element $(1/2) \, (g^{3})_{ii}$ is the number of triangles incident to node $i$, where the division by two corrects for double-counting due to the two possible directions of travel around a given triangle.
+Hence, there are $(1/2) (g^{3})_{ii} \, (k_{i} - 2)$ tadpoles ``centered on'' node $i$.
 Result (\ref{eq:m_15_4}) follows immediately.
+See also \cite[$n_{G}(H_{5})$]{alon_etal97}.

 \item $|M_{30}^{(4)}|$: The elements of $g^{4}$ are the number of walks of length 4 from node $i$ to node $j$, and so $\tr \, (g^{4})$ gives the total number of closed walks of length 4 in $G$.
 We proceed to prove (\ref{eq:m_30_4}) indirectly, by expressing $\tr \, (g^{4})$ in terms of the number of circles and other walks of length 4 on a circle.
 Consider four distinct nodes $i$, $j$, $x$ and $y$, and the circle $M_{30}^{(4)}$ with edges $\{(i, j), (j, x), (x, y), (y, i)\}$.
 There are \emph{eight} ways to traverse this circle (starting at any corner, and moving clockwise or counterclockwise).
 However, there are two additional ways to walk from one of these nodes and back to itself in four steps, using only the four edges of the circle: